mwojnars/hypertag/docs/index.md

     medium size

-The same code as above, but with inline body; notice the parentheses around expressions:
+The same code as above, but with inline body (notice the parentheses around expressions):

     $size = 5
     if (size > 10)    | large size
     elif (size > 3)   | medium size
     else              | small size

+Trailing colons (`:`) after clause headers are optional.

 Examples of loops: